kaoslabsinc/django-serve-spa/README.md

 ## Notes

-`dj-kaos-spa` is meant to be used for development and isn't recommended for production use.
+`django-serve-spa` is meant to be used for development and isn't recommended for production use.
 For production, serve the SPA on its own using tools like [npm serve](https://www.npmjs.com/package/serve).

-`dj-kaos-spa` is mostly tested with create-react-app apps, but in theory should work with any SPA.
+`django-serve-spa` is mostly tested with create-react-app apps, but in theory should work with any SPA.

 ## Utility scripts

-`dj-kaos-spa` comes bundled with some utility scripts that makes building and copying your SPA project much more convenient.
+`django-serve-spa` comes bundled with some utility scripts that makes building and copying your SPA project much more convenient.

 ### `build-spa`